Phonicmas/BiotechExpansionWarhammer40k/README.md

     *Multiplies incoming damage by 0.95

-    *Increases move speed by 2 when power armor is worn (Marine, Recon, Cataphract) or Spencers7w power armor
+    *Removes move speed malus when in armor

     *Reduces pain by about 35%